-A selection of images of ‘Saved’ will be shown at the Coast Guard Cultural Centre in Tramore, County Waterford from the 4th to the 17th of August, 2016.
+A selection of images of ‘Saved’ was be shown at the Coast Guard Cultural Centre in Tramore, County Waterford from the 4th to the 17th of August, 2016.

 These images will be accompanied by texts from the sitters about their experiences of their ‘shouts’ and the importance of their voluntary work for the RNLI.